Deep dive of Route Sharding in OpenShift 4

 topologyKey: kubernetes.io/hostname

-Furthermore, the Kubernetes ServiceTypes are managed also by the OpenShift Ingress Operator.
-In this case the default ingresscontroller,deployed and manages a LoadBalancer Service Type (router-default svc) and a ClusterIP Service Type (router-internal-default svc).
+Furthermore, the Kubernetes ServiceTypes are also managed by the OpenShift Ingress Operator.
+In this case, the default ingresscontroller deploys and manages a LoadBalancer Service Type (router-default svc) and a ClusterIP Service Type (router-internal-default svc).

 The LoadBalancer Service Type in AWS, deploys and manages an AWS ELB (Classic LoadBalancer type) for each ingresscontroller defined: